-So you have herpes, and you want to have a healthy love and sex life.
-That’s great news, because it is possible as long as you know the right precautions to take and how your risk factors could play out.
+So you or your partner have herpes, and you want to have a healthy love and sex life.
+These days, it’s very possible as long as you know the risks and the right precautions.
 When is herpes not contagious?
-It’s a more complex answer than you might expect, but definitely encouraging with the right perspective.
+And conversely, when is it most contagious?
+It’s a more complex answer than you might expect, but an encouraging one when you have the right information.

 - Avoid sex during an outbreak;

 - Use daily suppressive therapy, i.e. take Valtrex every day as prescribed by a doctor; and

 Of course, by abstaining from sex, you will have the lowest chance of transmission.
 However, research has found that suppressive therapy may reduce the risk of transmission without the use of condoms in some cases.
 Approximately 37% of participants from the previously mentioned study reported not using condoms while on suppressive therapy.